tidyverse/dbplyr/cran-comments.md

 ## revdepcheck results

-We checked 51 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 58 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 4 new problems: chunked, parsemsf, pool, RPresto
- * We failed to check 0 packages
+ * We failed to check 1 packages: duckdb

+All maintainers were notified one month ago and two weeks ago, and I prepared patches where possible.